shubhamrasam/Online-Plant-Nursery-Application/README.md

 <p>4.
 Deepak Kumar<p/>

 <h1>Installation And Run</h1>
-<p>Before Running The Api Server You Should  Update the database config Inside The Application.properies file</p>
+<p>Before Running The Api Server You Should  Update the database config Inside The Application.properties file</p>
 <p>Update The port ni,username and password</p>
 <p>server.port=8088</p>